BryceWDesign/PressureX/docs/PROJECT_RISK_ASSESSMENT.md

 # Project Risk Assessment

-This document outlines potential risks associated with the PressureX project and proposed mitigation strategies to ensure successful development and deployment.
+This document outlines potential risks associated with PressureX and proposed mitigation strategies.

 ## 1. Technical Risks

 ### a.
 Sensor Accuracy and Reliability
-- **Risk:** Sensor readings may drift or degrade over time due to harsh space environment (radiation, thermal cycling).
+- **Risk:** Sensor readings may drift or degrade over time due to temperature cycling, vibration, or other environmental stressors.
-- **Mitigation:** Use radiation-hardened sensor components; incorporate calibration routines and redundancy in sensor arrays.
+- **Mitigation:** Select components appropriate to the intended environment; incorporate calibration routines; design for serviceability and repeatable test conditions.

 ### b.
 Hardware Integration Challenges
-- **Risk:** Mechanical mounting and electrical connections may fail due to vibration and shock during launch.
+- **Risk:** Mechanical mounting and electrical connections may fail due to vibration and shock.
-- **Mitigation:** Design robust mounting hardware using aerospace-grade materials; perform vibration and shock testing simulations.
+- **Mitigation:** Robust mounting design; validated strain relief; prototype vibration/shock testing with documented fixtures and torque.

 ### c.
 Signal Integrity Issues
-- **Risk:** Electrical noise and interference could corrupt sensor data.
+- **Risk:** Electrical noise and interference could corrupt data.
-- **Mitigation:** Employ shielded cables (e.g., twisted pair or ribbon cable with shielding); use differential signaling and filtering.
+- **Mitigation:** Shielding/filtering as required; careful grounding; verify with EMI/ESD tests where relevant.

 ## 2. Operational Risks

 ### a.
 Testing Constraints
-- **Risk:** Inability to perform full-scale physical testing in space environment.
+- **Risk:** Limited access to high-end environmental test facilities.
-- **Mitigation:** Utilize simulation tools extensively; collaborate with aerospace partners for ground testing facilities.
+- **Mitigation:** Use a staged validation plan; start with bench tests; partner with labs/facilities when needed.

 ### b.
 Resource Limitations
-- **Risk:** Budget constraints may limit prototyping and iterative development.
+- **Risk:** Budget constraints may limit prototyping iterations.
-- **Mitigation:** Prioritize critical components; pursue funding and partnerships with aerospace organizations.

-## 3. Project Management Risks

-### a.
-Timeline Delays
-- **Risk:** Delays in component sourcing or development milestones.
-- **Mitigation:** Build buffer periods into schedule; maintain supplier communication.
+- **Mitigation:** Prioritize the highest signal-to-cost tests; focus on falsification tests early.

-### b.
-Regulatory and Compliance
+## 3. Regulatory and Compliance
-- **Risk:** Project may not meet aerospace standards.
-- **Mitigation:** Consult aerospace regulations early; design to MIL-STD and NASA/SpaceX recommended standards.
+- **Risk:** Misalignment with program standards if pursued for flight use.
+- **Mitigation:** Treat all protocols as templates; tailor to program requirements; document traceable test evidence before any compliance statements.

 ---

-This assessment is intended to transparently identify risks and demonstrate proactive planning to any potential stakeholders reviewing the project.
+This assessment is intended to be transparent and reviewable, without implying qualification status.